hiJulie/hiJulie.github.io/_posts/2019-08-09-getting-started.md

   $ bundle lock --add-platform x86_64-linux
   ```

-Next, configure the _Pages_ service.

-1. Push any commits to GitHub to trigger the _Actions_ workflow.
-In the _Actions_ tab of your repository, you should see the workflow _Build and Deploy_ running.
-Once the build is complete and successful, the site will be deployed automatically.

-At this point, you can go to the URL indicated by GitHub to access your site.

 ### Manually Build and Deploy

 On self-hosted servers, you cannot enjoy the convenience of **GitHub Actions**.
 Therefore, you should build the site on your local machine and then upload the site files to the server.